joeykehne/jwt-authentication/README.md

 2. Install Dependencies: ` npm install `

-3. Environment Variables: Create a `.env` file in the root directory and add your configuration variables:
+3. Environment Variables: Create a `.env` file in the root directory and add your configuration variables (an example with dummy values is already given):
 ```ts
 JWT_SECRET=your-jwt-secret-key
 MONGODB_URI=your-mongodb-uri